liamsmith3194/otter-hockey/README.md

 -   Discount codes
     - I would have liked to be able to set discount codes, an input field that when entered, if it matched a secret discount, reduced the basket total.
--   Customer reviews
+-   Wish list
-    - Another feature I would have liked to implement would have been customers posting their own reviews on products.
-These reviews would generate the rating shown for each item.
+    - Another feature I would have liked to implement, would have a been a customer wish list.
+Users could add the product to the list instead of the basket and come back later to add or remove it.

 ## References